thebitdoodler/LetScript/Twitter/README.md

-This python script is used to reweet quotes
+This python script is used to retweet quotes